 How to Wake Up Refreshed: 5 Habits to Start Tonight

-Wake up less groggy with five habits: a steady wake time, waking near the end of a sleep cycle, morning light, and a calm evening.
-Free Sleep Calculator finds your bedtime.
+Wake up less groggy with five habits: a steady wake time, waking at the end of a sleep cycle, morning light, and the mistakes that prolong grogginess.

 Sleep Calculator showing three suggested bedtimes worked back from a wake-up time so the alarm lands near the end of a cycle